13 Megatrends: 'Avalanches in slow motion'

 3. Ecology

 Ecology is not a niche, but a broad trend.
 It is becoming a social movement and a central economic factor.
-Ecological behaviour demands science-based, comprehensive sustainability.
+Ecological behaviour or so-called eco-intelligence, demands science-based, comprehensive sustainability.
 From the organic boom to the sharing economy to zero waste.
 The megatrend of ecology necessarily includes innovation - for example in the field of biotechnology and new genetic engineering processes to create comprehensively sustainable products and solutions.

 4. Knowledge society